Satan-Vicovaro/BPF_Scheduler/README.md

 # BPF_Scheduler
 Simple scheduler made using eBPF with sched_ext.
-Made as a project for course System Software at Gdańsk University of Technology.

 This repository contains selective scheduler, which try to starve specified task.
 Scheduler is using most basic shared dispatch queue, with round robin as a policy.
 User space program show data about all processes which were scheduled.